Processed food recovery approaches can help resolve stubborn diet-related diseases

 - CME Feedback

-Focusing on addiction to processed food is the key to successful outcomes
+Focusing on processed foods and craving triggers is the key to successful outcomes

-ENGAGING, EVIDENCE-BASED SPEAKER ON PROCESSED FOOD ADDICTION AS THE HIDDEN DRIVER OF DIET-RELATED DISEASES
+ENGAGING, EVIDENCE-BASED SPEAKER ON PROCESSED FOODS AS THE HIDDEN DRIVER OF DIET-RELATED DISEASES

-With a unique combination of extensive academic work and decades on the front lines of the battle for control of food choices, Dr. Ifland's talks are rooted in her rich understanding of the nuances of food addiction.
-Her presentations reveal the trauma experienced by food addicts as they seek help but receive inadequate guidance that can actually worsen the addiction.
+With a unique combination of extensive academic work and decades on the front lines of the battle for control of food choices, Dr. Ifland's talks are rooted in her rich understanding of the nuances of food cravings.
+Her presentations reveal the trauma intense food cravings, loss of control, and associated diet-related diseases.
+People seek help but receive inadequate guidance that can actually worsen cravings.
 Audiences learn practical concepts that are easy to understand and implement.

-As the lead editor and author of the textbook, Processed Food Addiction, Dr. Ifland is recognized as the leading authority in addiction to processed food.
+As the lead editor and author of the textbook, Processed Food Addiction, Dr. Ifland is recognized as the leading authority in cravings for processed food.
 Her presentations are praised for re-framing the epidemics of metabolic syndrome in light of tobacco-style addiction business practices as applied to processed foods.
-Joan uses humor and poignant stories to keep audiences on the edge of their seats.
+Dr. Ifland uses humor and poignant stories to keep audiences on the edge of their seats.

-Brilliant presentation of processed food addiction and many practical tools for helping patients.
+Brilliant presentation of processed food cravings and many practical tools for helping patients.

 - CME Feedback

-Dr. Ifland is grounded in the science of food addiction by her doctorate in addictive nutrition, as well as numerous publications and of course, her textbook.
-Whether the audience is lay people seeking to understand their own struggles with food and health, or highly educated credentialed practitioners, Joan opens practical and novel doors to understanding the forces behind food choices.
+Dr. Ifland is grounded in the science of food cravings by her doctorate in addictive nutrition, as well as numerous publications and of course, her textbook.
+Whether the audience is lay people seeking to understand their own struggles with food and health, highly educated credentialed practitioners, or human resource managers, Dr. Ifland opens practical and novel doors to understanding the forces behind food choices.

 She should be at every conference